dotnet/dotnet-monitor/samples/Grafana/README.md

 kubectl apply -f .\ama-metrics-settings-configmap.yaml -n kube-system
 ```

-This configures the Prometheus agent to check the default namespace for active pods and use the annotations in the pod to scrape for Prometheus data, the scraping will occur on an interval defined in the Configmap.
+This configures the Prometheus agent to check the default namespace for active pods and use the annotations in the pod (step 2) to scrape for Prometheus data, the scraping will occur on an interval defined in the Configmap.

 ### Step 4: Configuring Azure Managed Grafana Dashboard